rns/kollos-luif-doc/manual.md

 [todo: update the tentative language above as Kollos project progresses]

 <a id="complete_syntax_of_bnf_statement"></a>
-## Complete Syntax of BNF Statement
+## The Complete Syntax of BNF Statement

 The general syntax for a BNF statement is as follows (`stat`, `block`, `funcbody`, `Name`, and `String` symbols are as defined by the Lua grammar):